Skip to main content

 • How do I change my credit card PIN?

 You can either stop by a branch or call 1-888-886-0083.
-Calling from a number on your credit union account will speed the process.
-If you have any issues, please reach out to the Contact Center at 907-523-4700.
+Calling from a number on your credit union account will speed up the process.
+If you have any issues, please reach out to our Member Contact Center at (907) 523-4700.

 To make a purchase, simply tap your Mastercard contactless card on the payment reader when you see the contactless symbol.
 Typically, your card must be within an inch or two of the symbol at the terminal at the counter.